FAQ

 Is there an iOS app?

-Yes.
-The iOS app is a separate purchase and is currently planned for a TestFlight beta.
-It supports editing, folding, tasks, backlinks, focus modes, and iCloud sync with the Mac app. iOS currently supports the default iCloud collection only — multiple collections are a macOS feature.
+Yes — and it’s free.
+The iOS app supports editing, folding, tasks, backlinks, focus modes, and iCloud sync with the Mac app. iPad also gets the regex search toggle and saved-search library (iPhone keeps the simpler Spotlight-style search). iOS currently supports the default iCloud collection only — multiple collections are a macOS feature.

 Is there a web version?